There are a lot of different ways to improve your health and this also applies to today’s topic of healthy blood

 In fact, at the end of today’s article, I’ll tell you exactly how my dad got healthy blood pressure, naturally.

 However, when it comes to lowering blood pressure, you can also do so with 5 simple and proven pressure points on your body.

 This is really important because obviously, you don’t need drugs.
 But also because the benefits are felt instantly and it’s super easy and convenient.
 You can activate these pressure points anytime, anywhere.

-Just remember that in the US, 33% of the population has blood pressure points.
+Just remember, as of 2023, in the US, 33% of the population has blood pressure points.
 Over 50% have “pre” condition.
 Sadly, about 75% of people don’t even know they have blood pressure and thus, are at risk for heart or kidney problems.

 And this is why blood pressure is called “the silent killer”… people just don’t know they have it and there are no clear symptoms either.

 So, let’s get started with:

 Pressure point #1 is LI 4 (Large Intestine 4)

 LI 4 (Large Intestine 4) is really easy to get to.
 It’s in that “meaty” part of your upper hand, between your thumb and forefinger.
 Just use your other hand’s thumb to apply pressure for 1-2 minutes or treat it with a pulsating movement.

 In addition to supporting healthy blood pressure, it also helps treat chronic pain and boosts your immune system.